GaniyuSodiq/bento/color-teacher/README.md

 - Improve the interface to a better one
 - Add both primary and seconday color
 - Teach, Test and grade(score) based on perfomance in the test.
 Recommend to retake test or lesson
+- - test can be: Ask 'What color is this (Showing a red box)?
+- - give 2 button options saying red | blue